-- 3.5.1 Where a student has failed one or more modules and is not permitted to progress to the next stage of a programme, the Progression and Award Board may permit the student to undertake further assessment in failed modules.
-The opportunity to undertake further assessment following the failure of a module is known as referral.
-Depending on the scale of failure, only two further assessment opportunities will normally be permitted, to a maximum of three attempts in total. - 3.5.2 Retrieval of failure obtained via referral will result in component capping i.e. the minimum pass mark will be recorded for those elements that were reassessed.
-The overall mark for the module will not be capped. - 3.5.3 Where a student is required to be reassessed in a module, this will normally take place at the next available opportunity, and before progressing to the next stage of the programme.
-Students will not be permitted to progress to the next stage of the programme until all of the credits required for the previous stage of the programme have been achieved. - 3.5.4 Where a student has failed more than two modules at the first opportunity, and attained an overall stage mark of less than 30% without presenting acceptable evidence of mitigating circumstances, s/he will normally be required to withdraw from the programme for reasons of unacceptable academic performance. - 3.5.5 A student may not be reassessed in elements that are no longer current.
-The Progression and Award Board may make such special arrangements as it deems appropriate in cases where it is impracticable for students to be reassessed in the same elements and by the same methods as at the first attempt.
+- 3.5.1 Where a student has failed one or more modules and is not permitted to progress to the next stage of a programme, the Progression and Award Board/ Board of Examiners may permit the student to undertake further assessment in failed modules.
+The opportunity to undertake further assessment following the failure of a module is known as referral. - 3.5.2 Depending on the scale of failure, only two further assessment opportunities will normally be permitted, to a maximum of three attempts in total. - 3.5.3 Where the credit for a failed module is retrieved via referral, due to a failed examination, only the mark awarded for the resit examination will be capped at the pass mark. - 3.5.4 Where the credit for a failed module is retrieved via referral, due to a failed overall coursework mark, only the mark awarded for the resit coursework component will be capped at the pass mark. - 3.5.5 Where a student is required to be reassessed in a module, this will normally take place at the next available opportunity, and before progressing to the next stage of the programme.
+Students will not be permitted to progress to the next stage of the programme until all of the credits required for the previous stage of the programme have been achieved. - 3.5.6 Where a student repeats a module or modules in full attendance (defined as full attendance to all teaching classes and completion of all assessments) and via referral, all marks achieved during previous attempts at those modules will be discounted and overwritten by the marks achieved during the repeat attempt. - 3.5.7 Where a student has failed more than two modules at the first opportunity, and attained an overall stage mark of less than 30% without presenting acceptable evidence of mitigating circumstances, s/he will normally be required to withdraw from the programme for reasons of unacceptable academic performance. - 3.5.8 A student may not be reassessed in elements that are no longer current.
+The Progression and Award Board/ Board of Examiners may make such special arrangements as it deems appropriate in cases where it is impracticable for students to be reassessed in the same elements and by the same methods as at the first attempt.